-Here at Cool Mom HQ, we have always believed in the power of inclusion.
-We do our best to highlight indie makers we think could use a larger audience, and to amplify a diverse range of voices, products, and perspectives.
+At Cool Mom Picks, we do our best to highlight indie makers and amplify a diverse range of voices, products, and perspectives.
 And at Cool Mom Eats, we of course love sharing an array of wonderful food ideas from regions around the U.S. and cultures around the world.

-But let’s be real: white folks — and white women, in particular — have dominated the food blog scene.
-Look on most lists of top food bloggers and they’re not nearly as diverse as they can and should be.
-So I really hope you’ll check this list of 7 Black food bloggers and writers I really love — the first in what we plan to be a series featuring food bloggers from diverse background, places, cultures, and religions.
+But let’s be real: white folks—and white women, in particular—have dominated the food blog scene.
+Look at most lists of top food bloggers and they’re not nearly as diverse as they can and should be.
+So I really hope you’ll check this list of 7 Black food bloggers and writers we love.

-I’ve been reading some of these blogs for while, and others are fairly new discoveries.
+We’ve been reading some of these blogs for while, and others are fairly new discoveries.
 Either way, while this list hardly scratches the surface of must-read people of color who are consistently creating great food content, consider this a place to start.
-Each of these blogs are phenomenal resources for any home cook, filled with fantastic recipes, photography, writing tips, and ideas.
+Each of these blogs is a phenomenal resource for any home cook, filled with fantastic recipes, photography, writing tips, and ideas.
 I hope they make it onto your own list of go-to food resources, as they have mine.
 Because they’re not just some of the best Black food bloggers, they’re some of the best food bloggers, period.

 Erika at Southern Souffle comes by her specialty in Southern soul food honestly, having spent time in her grandmother’s iconic restaurant in North Carolina.
 While you can count on Erika for soul food classics (hello, Brown Butter Cornbread, pictured), you’ll also find twists on them and just plain delicious food.
 I’m committed to making these Blueberry Lemon Dumplings the minute I hit publish, and her Sweet Whiskey Steak Tacos are a keeper in my house.

-More than that, though, you’ll find honest, thoughtful writing from Erika, something that I feel is missing from so many food blogs today.
+More than that, though, you’ll find honest, thoughtful writing from Erika.
 From stories that shine a light on how food connects us to ones about being a Black woman in America today.
-While she doesn’t update her blog weekly (the woman’s a busy entrepreneur, after all!), lately I appreciate her deft hand at touching on politics while reminding us that we can be more together than we can be apart — especially as we break bread and share nourishment.
+While she doesn’t update her blog weekly (the woman’s a busy entrepreneur, after all!), I appreciate her deft hand at touching on politics while reminding us that we can be more together than we can be apart — especially as we break bread and share nourishment.

 With an emphasis on plant-based ingredients, Jessica’s vegetarian and vegan recipes come together quickly and easily.
 And kids will like them too — I’m looking at you Strawberry Salsa (pictured), Grilled Mexican Street Corn, and Loaded Sweet Potato Skins, just to name a few.

-I’m definitely biased about my love for Jocelyn’s site, because I’ve met her in person and her food is everything that you’d expect from someone so bright, fast on her feet, full of energy — and hilarious.
+I’m definitely biased about my love for Jocelyn’s site Grandbaby Cakes, because I’ve met her in person and her food is everything that you’d expect from someone so bright, fast on her feet, full of energy — and hilarious.

-On her blog, you’ll find plenty of savory recipes (her Easy Jambalaya Soup is on one of our weekly meal plans, because it’s the perfect fast Fat Tuesday meal) and light delights (hello, Skinny Chocolate Milkshake!), but Jocelyn is best known — as you might have guessed from her blog name — for her baked goods.
+On her blog, you’ll find plenty of savory recipes and light delights, but Jocelyn is best known — as you might have guessed from her blog name — for her baked goods.

 Baking is where Jocelyn really shines.
 Not just because she’s a mega talent, but because her grandmother, whom Jocelyn used to visit in Mississippi, is her baking inspiration.